 Generate and Send Information to a Third-Party Health Care Provider

 For some orders, you might need to send a form, contact a referral provider, or perform similar actions.
-How do you generate a lab requisition, or in other ways get information about an encounter to another health care provider?
+How do you get information about an encounter to another health care provider?

 Enter Required Results